uselagoon/lagoon/docs/docker-images/nginx.md

 ## Lagoon adaptions

-The default exposed port of nginx containers is port `8080`.
+The default exposed port of NGINX containers is port `8080`.

 This image is prepared to be used on Lagoon.
 There are therefore some things already done: